Gexkill/sweng2/RASD/src/index.md

 Here some possible scenarios of usage of this application.

 ##Scenario 1
 Tomorrow, John wants to come back home as soon as possible after his day of work.
-The next day, when John arrives in his office, and before beginning to work, John enter the MyTaxiDriver website (he is aware of the two hours delay necessary to perform a reservation).
+The day after, when John arrives at his office, and before beginning to work, John enters the MyTaxiDriver website (he is aware of the two hours delay necessary to perform a reservation).
 He reserves a taxi for the time of the end of his job for a ride that starts from his office and ends at his home.
 When he goes out from office he finds the taxi on the street that brings him to his home.

 ##Scenario 2
 Some friends live in the same zone and want to go to the airport for a trip together.
-To price of the flight being already very expensive, they to reach the airport without having to spend to much money.
-Therrefore they choose to use the taxi sharing option.
+Being the price of the flight very expensive, they want to reach the airport without having to spend too much money.
+Therefore they choose to use the taxi sharing option.
 The morning of the trip's day all friends request a taxi with sharing option.
 Since they are 6 and a taxi can host only four passengers, they will need at least two taxis.
 Four friends will go in the same taxi while two others will go in other two taxis, each of them filled by other people that have chosen the taxi sharing option and start from the same zone and have to go in the same direction.

 When they come back from their trip they want to go to a pub.
-Since they are together and go to the same location, the can order an unique ride indicating 6 as the passengers number.
+Since they are together and go to the same location, they can order a unique ride indicating 6 as the passengers number.

-At the end of the night the want to come back to their home, but since are in different place (even if in the same zone) they have to do each their own request (checking sharing option if they want).
+At the end of the night the want to come back to their home, but since are in different places (even if in the same zone) each of them have to do their own request (checking sharing option if they want).

 ##Scenario 3

 John wants to visit the Duomo tomorrow.
 He decides to reserve a taxi.
-Therefore, he opens the MyTaxiDriver website on his laptop and click on the "reserve a taxi button".
-He is the redirected on a form where he has to fill some information about his ride.
-After submitting his form, he is receive a confirmation message.
+Therefore, he opens the MyTaxiDriver website on his laptop and clicks on the "reserve a taxi button".
+He is redirected on a form where he has to fill some information about his ride.
+After submitting his form, he receives a confirmation message.
 His request has been taken into account, but this does not mean that a taxi driver has accepted to perform the ride.
-A few minutes later, John is notified by sms with the confirmation that his reservation will be performed and of the code of the taxi taking care of the ride.
+A few minutes later, John is notified by sms of the confirmation that his reservation will be performed and of the code of the taxi taking care of the ride.

 ##Scenario 4

 Julia is a taxi driver.
 She has just finished her last commission and has still plenty of time before the end of the day so she decides to make a new commission.
 She opens her MyTaxiDriver application and logs in her personal page.
-The she sets her availability to "Available".
+Then she sets her availability to "Available".
 The application notifies her that she is the 3rd taxi on the waiting queue of her area.
-After waiting a small amount of time Julia receives a request for an immediate ride very close of her location.
+After waiting a small amount of time, Julia receives a request for an immediate ride very close to her location.
 She immediately accepts it and heads to the request location.

 ##Scenario 5

 Bob wants to go and see the football match at the stadium tonight.
 He decides to reserve a taxi to bring him to the stadium, and to bring him back home after the game.
 To reduce the cost of the rides he decide to try to share a taxi.
-To do so, he enters the MyTaxiDriver application on his smartphone, goes to the "Client home page", activate the slide button to enable the "sharing taxi" option and then clicks on the "Reserve" button.
-He then has to fill a form to indicates all the informations about the reservation.
-After doing so, he has to repeat the whole operation the reserve the return trip.
+To do so, he enters the MyTaxiDriver application on his smartphone, goes to the "Client home page", activates the slide button to enable the "sharing taxi" option and then clicks on the "Reserve" button.
+Then he has to fill a form to indicate all the information about the reservation.
+After doing so, he has to repeat the whole operation to reserve the return trip.

 ##Scenario 6

 Mark is a taxi driver.
 At the beggining of his workday, Marks opens his MyTaxiDriver application and logs in.
-He then puts his status on "available" by operating the slide button.
-The application tells him that he is the 10th drivers in his queue.
+Then he puts his status on "available" by operating the slide button.
+The application tells him that he is the 10th driver in his queue.
 That is far too much for Mark.
 He decides to go to another area to check if the queue is smaller.
-To do so, he first changes his status to "Non available", then rides toward the desired area and finally sets his status to "Available" again.
-He is now 4th of his waiting queue.
+To do so, he first changes his status to "Not available", then rides toward the desired area and finally sets his status to "Available" again.
+He is now the 4th of his waiting queue.

 ##Scenario 7

 Bob tells his cousin Alice that he is going to the stadium tonight.
 Alice is also interested in football so she decides to go with Bob to see the match.
-However, Alice do not know how to go to the stadium.
-Bob tells her about the MyTaxiDriver application and convince Alice to give it a try.
+However, Alice doesn not know how to go to the stadium.
+Bob tells her about the MyTaxiDriver application and convinces Alice to give it a try.
 Alice tries to reserve a trip to the stadium, but she does not respect the "reserve two hours before the ride" condition and the reservation fails.
-She then tries to request for an immediate ride but no taxi driver accepts Alice's request.
+Then she tries to request for an immediate ride but no taxi driver accepts Alice's request.
 Alice will have to stay at home tonight.

 [//]: # (pagebreak)